oemof/tespy/docs/tespy_modules/networks.rst

 In order to perform calculations based on your results, you can access all components' and connections' parameters:

-For the components this is the way to go
+For the components use something like this

 .. code:: python

     eff = mycomp.eta_s.val  # isentropic efficiency of mycomp
     P = mycomp.P.val

-Use this code for connection parameters:
+and similar for connection parameters:

 .. code:: python